 Action Addict: an action addict constantly craves action, adventure, and/or excitement.
 This need not involve physical conflict, but can quickly escalate to such if the character with this quirk is denied too long.
 If stuck waiting or otherwise doing something tedious, an action addict will usually fidget uncontrollably and complain incessantly, eventually wandering off in a search for fun (as he or she sees it).

-In game terms, this translates into a required Willpower ACT if the character finds themselves bored, rolled at a -2 RS.
-If this first ACT roll fails, the character will show obvious signs of distress, and if this situation continues for more than 1d10 turns, they must make another Willpower ACT - this time at a -4 RS - to avoid the overwhelming compulsion to split - assuming he or she even tries to resist said urge, that is.
+In game terms, this translates into a required Willpower ACTION if the character finds themselves bored, rolled at a -2 RS.
+If this first ACTION roll fails, the character will show obvious signs of distress.
+If this situation continues for more than 1d10 turns, they must make another Willpower ACTION, this time at a -4 RS, to avoid the overwhelming compulsion to split - assuming he or she even tries to resist said urge, that is.

 Attitude: characters with an attitude problem are inherently confrontational.
 This facet of their personality permeates everything they say and do, and most importantly, it colors others' perception of them.
-In order to 'play nice', characters with a bad attitude must pass a Willpower ACT roll at a -2 RS for every level of this quirk taken at, assuming they ever bother to try.
+If they wish to 'play nice', characters with a bad attitude must pass a Willpower ACTION roll at a -2 RS for every level of this quirk possessed, assuming they ever bother to try.

 Bluntness: someone who is 'blessed' with this quirk doesn't see the need to mince words, or is completely oblivious to the effects of his or her words on others.
 The blunt character speaks their mind, and does so both freely and directly.
-In game play, a blunt individual must pass a Willpower ACT roll at -2 RS for every level of this quirk taken in order to 'edit' themselves at all.
+In game play, a blunt individual must pass a Willpower ACTION roll at -2 RS for every level of this quirk taken, if they at all wish to 'edit' themselves.

 Bully: everyone knows a bully.
 These individuals find great pleasure in putting others 'in their place', which is usually cowering in fear of the bully.
-For each level this quirk is taken, a bully must pass a Willpower ACT roll at a -2 RS to resist the urge to cow those weaker than themselves, if they chooses not to.
+For each level of bully a character possesses, they must pass a Willpower ACTION roll at a -2 RS to resist the urge to cow those weaker than themselves, if they chooses not to.
 Ironically, bullies often manifest the cowardice quirk as well.

-Combat Paralysis: combat paralysis is where a person tends to freeze up in situations of conflict.
+Combat Paralysis: combat paralysis is where a person tends to freeze up in the midst of conflict.
 This can be a result of confusion, indecision, or fear, depending on the character involved.
-When forced into a contentious situation, particularly where violence is concerned, characters with this quirk cannot act during a conflict until they first pass a Willpower ACT roll at a -2 RS for each level taken.
+When forced into a contentious situation, particularly where violence is concerned, characters with this quirk cannot act during a conflict until they first pass a Willpower ACTION roll at a -2 RS for each level taken.

-Compulsiveness: meshing well with unpleasant habits, this quirk is representative of a habit, usually bad, that the character constantly indulges.
+Compulsiveness: meshing well with unpleasant habits, this quirk is representative of a behavior that the character constantly engages in.
 This can be anything, such as chewing nails, twiddling thumbs, or even constantly sighing or rolling one's eyes when annoyed.
-Stopping oneself from indulging their habit requires a Willpower ACT roll at -2 RS for every level of this quirk taken.
+Stopping oneself from indulging their habit requires a Willpower ACTION roll at -2 RS for every level of this quirk taken.

 Cyber-neurosis: a character cursed with this quirk is especially susceptible to mental illnesses brought on by the implantation of cybernetic devices in their body.
 For the purposes of resisting one's Implant Psychosis Statistic, a character with cyber-neurosis is considered to have a Willpower rank value -2 RS lower than is listed, making cybernetics a very bad idea for them.

 Delusions: those susceptible to delusions live in a world all their own.
-They hallucinate, perceiving events that aren't actually occurring, and interact with the products of their delirious minds despite the fact that no one else can sense them.
-To ignore the influence of one's damaged mind, assuming the delusional individual should want to, they must pass a Willpower ACT roll at a -2 RS for every level of this quirk taken at.
+They hallucinate, perceive events that aren't occurring, and interact with the products of their delirious minds despite the fact that no one else can sense them.
+To ignore the influence of one's damaged mind, assuming they even want to, the delusional must pass a Willpower ACTION at a -2 RS for every level of this quirk possessed.

 Fanaticism: not merely a proponent of some philosophical, political, or religious movement, the fanatic takes their adopted beliefs to ridiculous extremes.
-They do all they can to support their pet movement, often going well beyond the bounds of legality in order to do so.
-Few tasks are so low that a fanatic will refuse to engage in them in order to further the 'cause', whatever it may be.
+They do all they can to support their pet movement, often going well beyond the bounds of legality to do so.
+Few activities are so low that a fanatic will refuse to engage in them to further the 'cause', whatever it may be.

-In game terms, fanatics overwhelmingly believe their cause is righteous above and beyond all else.
-If presented with an opportunity to aid their pet belief structure, a fanatic must pass a Willpower ACT at a -2 RS for each level of their fanaticism, should they actually wish to forego action to exploit it (perhaps because mitigating circumstances would make things difficult for him or her, either immediately or down the line).
+In game terms, fanatics overwhelmingly believe their cause is righteous, above and beyond all else.
+If presented with an opportunity to aid their pet belief structure, a fanatic must pass a Willpower ACTION at a -2 RS for each level of their fanaticism, should they wish to forego action to exploit it - perhaps because mitigating circumstances would make things difficult for him or her, either immediately or down the line.

-Frenzied: inherently dangerous, a character with the frenzied quirk lives to fight and hurt others, often to the point of slaying them!
-In combat, a character with the frenzied quirk must pass a Willpower ACT roll at -2 RS to avoid succumbing to it.
-If this ACT fails, they gain a +1 RS to their Melee trait, but an accompanying -1 RS to their Intellect value, and won't stop fighting his or her foe(s) until no one is left standing.
+Frenzied: inherently dangerous, frenzied characters live to fight and hurt others, often to the point of slaying them!
+In combat, a character with the frenzied quirk must pass a Willpower ACTION roll at -2 RS to avoid succumbing to it.
+If this ACTION fails, they gain a +1 RS to their Melee trait, but an accompanying -1 RS to their Intellect value, and won't stop fighting his or her foe(s) until no one is left standing.

 Gullibility: the gullible are those who are either naive or clueless, believing that other people are mostly good, honest folks.
-In order to avoid getting sucked into the nefarious schemes of others, or to otherwise disbelieve some sort of lie or scam directed at their person, a gullible person must first pass a Willpower ACT roll at a -2 RS for each level of gullibility they have accepted.
+To avoid getting sucked into the nefarious schemes of others, or to otherwise disbelieve some sort of lie or scam directed at their person, a gullible person must first pass an Intellect ACTION roll at a -2 RS for each level of gullibility they have accepted.

 Impulsiveness: impulsive individuals are those who seem to do just about anything at the drop of a hat.
 They consistently jump the gun, doing things that occur to them almost immediately, and usually do so in a half-cocked manner.
-Resisting the urge to engage in their every whim - or at least the latest of such - requires a successful a Willpower ACT roll first, at a -2 RS for each level of impulsiveness taken.
+Resisting the urge to indulge their every whim - or at least the latest of such - requires a successful a Willpower ACTION roll first, at a -2 RS for each level of impulsiveness taken.

 Inept: an inept person is the consummate bumbler.
 This sort of individual has problems completing even the simplest of tasks, and almost everything they do is marked by abject failure - the more spectacular, the better.
-In order to really do something right, the inept character must pause to think things through (taking a full turn to do such), and then pass an Intellect ACT at a -2 RS for each level of inept taken.
+To really do anything right, the inept character must pause to think things through (taking a full turn to do such), and then pass an Intellect ACTION at a -2 RS for each level of inept taken.

 Insanity: worse than a merely delusional character, an insane person is stark, raving mad.
-This sort of person lives in a reality of his or her own making, their mind actively reinterpreting everything that occurs to him to fit their damaged mental state.
+This sort of person lives in a reality of his or her own making, their mind actively reinterpreting their experiences to fit their damaged mental state.
 The actual form of insanity the character suffers from should be developed with the Gamemaster, and insanity itself counts as two quirks (grants two points).

-Insomnia: the insomniac has severe difficulty sleeping, whether falling asleep in the first place or staying asleep once unconscious.
-In order to sleep well, an insomniac must pass a Willpower ACT roll at -2 RS in order to calm themselves enough to drift off.
-Failure of this ACT gives one a -2 RS penalty on all actions attempted during the next day, due to a lack of energy, focus and rest.
+Insomnia: the insomniac has severe difficulty resting, whether falling asleep in the first place or staying asleep once unconscious.
+To manage proper rest, an insomniac must pass a Willpower ACTION roll at -2 RS to calm themselves enough to drift off.
+Failure of this ACTION gives one a -2 RS penalty on all actions attempted during the next day, due to a lack of energy, focus, and rest.

 Karmic Dearth: a character with a dearth of karma will begin play with an amount of spendable Fortune equal to the sum of his or her Intellect, Awareness, and Willpower traits - minus twenty percent.
 This quirk counts as two quirks (or grants two points), but is not allowed if the Gamemaster is using the 'no free lunch' optional Fortune rules (which basically makes it useless).

 Laziness: lazy individuals are incredibly difficult to motivate.
-They have a hard time getting up in the morning, performing work, finishing extensive projects, or doing anything else in particular that they don't especially enjoy.
-Motivating oneself requires a Willpower ACT roll at a -2 RS for every level of laziness taken, the failure of which means the person with this quirk will blow off their current task to do anything else.
+They have a hard time getting up in the morning, performing work, finishing extensive projects, or doing anything else they don't especially enjoy.
+Motivating oneself requires a Willpower ACTION roll at a -2 RS for every level of laziness taken, the failure of which means the person with this quirk will blow off their current task to do anything else.